Boifuba/GURPS-Instant-Defaults/README.md

 ## Community

-Our community is awesome and invite you to join us on [discord](https://discord.gg/H84jMwVH)
+Our community is awesome and i would like to invite you to join us on [discord](https://discord.gg/H84jMwVH)

 <table>
 <thead>